Relations between the 2x2 minors of a generic matrix: Introduction

 by $\ol{R}$-modules, such that $\ol{M}_r/\ol{M}_{r-1}$ is generated in degree $r$, has degree $(r+1)$ first syzygies, and degree $(r+2)$ second syzygies.
 As in {\bf Step 2}, we obtain this by translating the description of the beginning of the minimal resolution of $M_r/M_{r-1}$, where

 is a corresponding (infinite!) filtration by $R$-modules.
 The shape of the resolution of $M_r/M_{r-1}$ is described using the Kempf--Weyman geometric technique and Bott's theorem.

+It turns out that $\ol{A}$ and $S^{(2)}$ agree in high degree, so $S^{(2)}$ gives a good approximation of $\ol{A}$ for which we can estimate $\Tor_1$ using \eqref{eq:vanishing-Tor1-S2}.
+We can then think of $\ol{A}$ as being obtained from $S^{(2)}$ by removing finitely many layers, while controlling how $\Tor_1$ changes at each step.
 We conclude that

-an in particular if $n\leq 5$ then the vanishing sought in {\bf Step 1} holds.
+and in particular if $n\leq 5$ then the vanishing sought in {\bf Step 1} holds.

 {\bf Step 4.} We assume from now on that $n\geq 6$, and prove by induction on the pair $(m,n)$ that Theorem~\ref{thm:relations-ol-A} holds.
-By studying equations of a subspace variety and using induction, we conclude that for $j\geq 4$ the only non-zero groups $\Tor_1^{\ol{R}}(\ol{A},\bb{C})_j$ may occur when $j\geq n$.
+A useful tool in the study of spaces of tensors, particularly well-suited for inductive proofs, is the subspace variety.
+After analyzing the equations of a subspace variety $Y$ on the permanents side in Section~\ref{sec:subspace}, we use induction to conclude that for $j\geq 4$, the only non-zero groups $\Tor_1^{\ol{R}}(\ol{A},\bb{C})_j$ may occur when $j\geq n$.
 Since $n>\lfloor n/2\rfloor+2$, all such groups vanish by {\bf Step 3}.